 From how to find the right property investors, to membership costs – we answer some of your most commonly asked questions.

-You can register for free on our website.
-Please make sure you fill in the application form with as much detail as possible – this will help us to understand why your organisation needs access to The Gateway.
+You can subscribe on our website.
+Please make sure you fill in the application form with as much detail as possible – this will help us to understand why your organisation needs access to The Gateway and lets prospective landlords understand your business.

-Whilst we usually process applications within 3 working days, sometimes it can take longer.
-Please make sure all your company information is correct and we have the right email and phone number so that we can get in touch easily should we need to discuss the details of your application.
+Please make sure all your company information is correct and we have the right email and phone number so that we can get in touch easily should we need to discuss the details of your business and also so that we can arrange viewings for you.

 To avoid our emails ending up in your junk mailbox, add email@example.com to your contacts.